-Payment Technology is always evolving with its goal to make transactions as seamless and as easy as possible for a good customer experience.
+Payment Technology is always evolving with its goal to make transactions as seamless and as easy as possible for good customer experience.

 Here are some areas where the future of payments may very well lie: